snap-stanford/snap-python/doc/source/reference/GetAnfEffDiam.rst

     A Snap.py graph or a network

 - *IsDir*: boolean (input)
-    Use false to consider links as undirected
+    Indicates whether the edges should be considered directed or undirected.

 - *Percentile*: float (input)
     Percentile of the shortest path length distribution of a Graph

 - *NApprox*: int (input)
     Quality of approximation.
-See the ANF paper.
+Should be a multiple of 8.

 Return value:

 - float

-References CalcEffDiam() and GetGraphAnf()
+    the given *Percentile* of the shortest path length distribution

 The following example shows how to use this function with graphs :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::